 Damien Haussling (He, Him, His) grew up outside of Washington, D.C., in Loudon County, Virginia., and has lived in Baltimore since 2011.
-One of the co-founders and the current President of the Baltimore Furniture Bank, Haussling is a 2019 Open Society Institute Baltimore Community Fellow working to establish Baltimore’s first furniture bank to serve the community.
+One of the co-founders and the Director of Partner Engagement, Haussling is a 2019 Open Society Institute Baltimore Community Fellow working to establish Baltimore’s first furniture bank to serve the community.
 Before his venture with the Baltimore Furniture Bank, Haussling worked in Operations and Office Management at Baltimore Corps, served as an AmeriCorps/VISTA coordinating outreach and operations of the Baltimore Area Faces of Homelessness Speakers’ Bureau, in various service jobs and, earlier in his career, as a high school math teacher.
 An avid music afficianado, Mr. Haussling also enjoys helping to educate others by tutoring subjects including upper-level university math classes as well as leading SAT and GRE prep courses.
 Mr. Haussling graduated from the University of Mary Washington (then known as Mary Washington College) in Fredericksburg, VA., with a degree in Psychology.

 Tony Simmons (He, Him, His) came to Baltimore from rural South Carolina as a little boy.
-Tony is one of the co-founders of the Baltimore Furniture Bank.
+Tony is one of the co-founders of the Baltimore Furniture Bank and the Director of Warehouse Operations.
 He has called Baltimore home for over 50 years now.
 Simmons was class valedictorian at City College High School in 1979 .Mr.
 Simmons later joined the military and served for about 15 years returning to Baltimore in 1994.
 After a serious injury at work, he has spent most of his professional time working in housing advocacy efforts.
 He volunteered at Word On The Street with Devecka and Haussling, with the Baltimore Area Faces of Homelessness Speakers’ Bureau and has worked as an organizer with Right To Housing Alliance since 2014.
 He co-founded The Baltimore Furniture Bank with Devecka and Haussling in 2017, serves on its Advisory Board and as its Warehouse Manager.
 Simmons enjoys hanging out with friends while watching the Ravens kick butt.

 Jonathan Prozzi (He, Him, His) is originally from Pittsburgh, Pa., but has lived in the Baltimore area consistently since 2007.
 He has been involved with the Baltimore Furniture Bank as a member on the Advisory Board since March 2018.
 Mr. Prozzi works on issues related to technology infrastructure and hopes that with his experience in technology and user experience design, he can help the BFB meet community needs.
 To that end, he is currently building an inventory web app to help the BFB best meet community needs.
 In five years, Mr. Prozzi sees the BFB model addressing fundamental issues in Baltimore and being funded and sustainable to help reach more people.
 With his main interests in reading and philosophy as well as in music, Mr. Prozzi feels his family also inspires him to continually learn, apply his knowledge and skills to organizations committed to social good, and empower organizations like the BFB to meet their goals in serving the community.
 Mr. Prozzi graduated from Loyola University with a double major in philosophy and history.

 Please email for inquiries